Career Definition of an Office Administrator

 Most places of employment prefer candidates for positions in office administration to have training beyond high school, such as an associate's or bachelor's degree, although some positions are available to those with a high school diploma or equivalent.
 Common degrees or areas of study include business administration and office management.
 Courses in a 2-year associate's or 4-year bachelor's program that can help prepare you for a career as an office administrator include bookkeeping, business correspondence, records management, business law, career planning, professional development and computer applications.

 Office administrators are, at heart, managers; thus, they must have strong multitasking and decision-making abilities.
 Good interpersonal and communication skills are also critical for a successful career in office administration.

 Employment and Economic Outlook

-The employment outlook for first-line supervisors of office and administrative support workers (including office administrators) is average; the U.S. Bureau of Labor Statistics (BLS), projects employment in this field will grow by 12% from 2012-2022.
-Median annual earnings for first-line supervisors of office and administrative support workers, including office administrators, were $49,330 in 2012.
+The employment outlook for first-line supervisors of office and administrative support workers (including office administrators) is average; the U.S. Bureau of Labor Statistics (BLS), projects that employment in this field will grow by 8% from 2014-2024.
+Median annual earnings for first-line supervisors of office and administrative support workers, including office administrators, were $52,630 in 2015.